boztosunmelis-digi/exxonmobil-valuation/README.md

 - All outputs are generated locally (CSV, Excel, PNG) with no external execution hooks

 - Identified dependency advisories are reviewed for actual execution relevance before remediation or dismissal

+> **Auxiliary and as of recently,**
+It is to be reinforced that this project does not process untrusted user input or deserialise arbitrary JSON into protocol buffer messages.
+Dependencies such as `protobuf` are included only transitively (e.g., via `yfinance`) and are kept up to date.
+Known upstream vulnerabilities without patched releases are mitigated via constrained implementation and continuous dependency surveillance.

 ---